 Career Certificate Program

-Program Number X100100
+X100100

-CIP Number 0646030302
+0646030302

-Grade Level 30,31
+30,31

-Standard Length 1500 Hours
+1500 Hours

-Teacher Certification Refer to the Program Structure section.
+Refer to the Program Structure section.

-CTSO SkillsUSA
+SkillsUSA

-SOC Codes (all applicable) 49-9051 - Electrical Power-Line Installers and Repairers
+49-9051 - Electrical Power-Line Installers and Repairers

-Basic Skills Level Mathematics: 9

-Language: 9 Reading: 9
+Mathematics: 9 Language: 9 Reading: 9

 The purpose of this program is to prepare students for employment as electrical power-line installers.
 It is highly recommended that students earn their Commercial Driver's License (CDL).